pattty847/Trade-Suite/README.md

 # Trade-Suite
-Trading Suite, a small trading client side project.
+## Trading Suite, a small trading client side project.
 Lots more to come.

+### To run the application.

+Run `pip install -r requirements.txt` in your virtual environment.

+Go to **main.py** and run python script.

 First Iteration Photo: 10/30/2022